andrzejwalk/android-tv-video-player/BACKLOG.md

 - [TV-16] Handle Android TV back button on Home (prevent accidental exit, show confirmation)
 - [TV-18] Explicitly pause playback on unmount/back (current hook cleanup is sufficient)

+## Features To Build In the Future

+- Continue Watching row with progress bars and quick resume entry point
+  - Challenges: How do we persist progress accurately?
+How do we sync progress across devices?
+How do we sort by recency reliably?
+  - Plan: add playback progress store (async storage keyed by content id); update on pause/stop; surface sorted row; use progress bar atom component

+- Auto quality selector based on network drops
+  - Challenges: How do we detect sustained network slowdowns vs transient blips?
+When do we downshift without overreacting?
+How do we cap minimum acceptable quality?
+  - Plan: track segment download times vs duration and buffer health; log switches with reasons

+- Resilient playback: retries with backoff, in-app error states with retry CTA
+  - Challenges: How do we distinguish fatal vs retryable errors?
+How do we keep UX unobtrusive?
+How do we avoid endless loops?
+What telemetry do we log?
+  - Plan: retry policy with capped exponential backoff; show inline retry CTA; log failures with reasons; surface final friendly error

 ## Done

 - [TV-01] Set up TypeScript configuration (strict mode, resolveJsonModule)
 - [TV-02] Set up React Navigation stack navigator.
 Set up Jest and React Testing Library.
 - [TV-03] Create HomeScreen with catalog grid (6 items, TV focus), fetch catalog data, loading + error states, inline mock fallback, unit test